nickgardnermedia/hastatedashboard/README.md

 | HOME_ASSISTANT_URL | Your Home Assistant URL (e.g., http://192.168.1.150) | - | ✅ Yes |
 | HOME_ASSISTANT_PORT | Your Home Assistant port | 8123 | ✅ Yes |
 | HOME_ASSISTANT_TOKEN | Your Long-Lived Access Token | - | ✅ Yes |

+> **Note**: For Docker deployment, these variables are passed directly to the container using the `-e` flag.
+The `.env` file is only needed for local development.

 ### Obtaining a Long-Lived Access Token